joshuauaua/TeachableMachine_React_Audio/README.md

-Here’s a clearer, more professional version of your README documentation with better structure, grammar, and formatting.
-I’ve also added headings and notes for clarity:

-⸻

 🧠 React + Teachable Machine Audio Sample Project

 This is a React-based sample project that integrates a Google Teachable Machine audio classification model.
 It allows users to run a trained audio ML model directly in the browser.